Bedtime Routines

 Understanding the individual needs of each twin

-Even though they're twins, they might have different sleep personalities.
-One might be a champion sleeper, while the other needs more time to settle.
+Even though they're twins, they might have different sleep needs.
+One twin might fall asleep easily, while the other might need more time to settle down.
+It's important to recognize these differences and adapt your approach accordingly.

 Involving both caregivers in the sleep training process